ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 ##### Add a directory (folder)

 To add a directory, prepare a properly named folder with at least a filled file inside and nothing else.
-The file must follow the naming convention of [ISO 639-1 codes][ISO 639-1]
+The file must follow the naming convention of [the locales section in the Article Style Guide][ASG locales]

 Navigate to the proper filepath to put the directory in.
 Then, click on the "Upload files" button.